Five Favorites for the Next Concours d'Elegance

 To frame this right, prices would have no limit and I would have to be able to drive it competently.
 The money part seems the easiest to grasp.

-For the 2014 10,000 Lakes Concours d'Elegance, here is what I would bring…that is, if I actually owned one.
+For the next Concours d'Elegance, here is what I would bring…that is, if I actually owned one.
 Or, afford to.

 1955 OLDSMOBILE NINETY-EIGHT STARFIRE CONVERTIBLE: No surprise here.
 It has a truly personal story attached to it.
 This was the car my mother drove me home from hospital in.
 Never mind the longer wheelbase than its popular sidekick – the 88.
-Yet, the 5.3litre Rocket V8 motivated the big Olds like no other.
+Yet, the 5.3-liter Rocket V8 motivated the big Olds like no other.
 Add the Hydramatic transmission, and you had a nice mid-priced luxury car.
 It just seems like the perfect classic – a great year for American cars, a successful model line and something really special at the top of the range.

-1955-56 DeSOTO: I know I have a good Mopar following on V&R, so I have to represent somehow.
+1955-56 DeSOTO: There is still a good Mopar following on V&R, so I have to represent somehow.
 To bring any old Mopar would not honor the company and its brands.
 It has to be a rolling history lesson.
 It has to be a story worth telling.
 I would focus on the Forward Look of the 1955 model year and find something that would bring up questions by the spectators and judges.
 The DeSoto brand left Highland Park after the 1961 model year.
 That alone is a story on how this mid-priced brand made it through the 1950s.
 Yet, these DeSotos are lookers – the toothy grille of the 1955 contrasted with the mesh one of 1956.
 Ah, but which model?
 It would depend on what is around – as long as the PowerFlite transmission is on board.

 1951-52 PACKARD PATRICIAN 400: Packards were hugely present amongst the 1920-1942 set at the Concours.
 They provide a certain point of history where they were in the top of the American car heap for its era.
 The Great Depression almost killed the company, however.
 To survive such an economic downturn, Packard developed a lower priced model to keep the company going.
 It worked, but not without some criticism.
 After World War II, Packard ended up being relegated as an upper-mid-priced brand competing against Chrysler, Buick and lower Lincoln models.
 To represent the era before the merger with Studebaker, a 1951-52 Patrician 400 would be a good choice to bring to the Cocnours.
 Being the brand’s top model, it represents the effort Packard needed to bridge its luxury-leading past with the reality of the early 1950s.
-The two-speed Ultramatic mated to a 5.3litre in-line eight was considered one of the smoothest drivelines of its time.
+The two-speed Ultramatic mated to a 5.3-liter in-line eight cylinder engine was considered one of the smoothest drivelines of its time.
 It is about the story behind the car, as much as the car itself.